benswift/benswift.github.io/_livecoding/2014-09-30-ap-sessions.md

 ---

 The AP sessions weren't a normal gig.
-They were a series of livecoding gigs I performed in 2014 as part of Arrian Purcell's research project: *Visualising a Live Coding Arts Process*.
+They were a series of livecoding gigs I performed in 2014 as part of my student [Arrian Purcell's](http://arrianpurcell.com) research project: *Visualising a Live Coding Arts Process*.
 Arrian developed a bunch of visualisation techniques (in Extempore) to use in a livecoding performance.
 They weren't just cool VJ visuals, they were designed to be overlaid on top of the code.

-He developed a two different "types" of visualisations; some were designed primarily to look cool (*aesthetic*) and some were designed primarily to teach the audience about what was going on (*didactic*).[^interpretation]
+We developed a two different "types" of visualisations; some were designed primarily to look cool (*aesthetic*) and some were designed primarily to teach the audience about what was going on (*didactic*).[^interpretation]

 I displayed these visuals (on top of my code) in a couple of livecoding gigs, and audience members completed a short questionnaire at the end about the